mattgarmon/UA_Projects/README.md

 A collection of C++ projects from various courses at The University of Akron

-Included with each project is a CMakeLists.txt which allows it to be built with CMake.
+Included with each project is a README which will explain building and running the program.